jaads/cargo-workspace-analyzer/README.md

 regularly, one can detect circular dependencies before they get hard if not impossible to resolve later on.
 See this [example](https://www.mermaidchart.com/raw/35c87214-1aea-46a9-b633-8fd3bd4f90ad?theme=light&version=v0.1&format=svg).

+## Metric calculations

+The created graph is used to calculate common metrics in regard to the coupling of packages.
+The following metric are supported:

+- Afferent Coupling
+- Efferent Coupling
+- Instability Metric

 ## Package Count

 It will also display the amount of packages in your workspace.